antick/antick/README.md

 ### 🎯 Things I want to do this year

-🎨 Shape my ideas/thoughts and build great stuff
+- Shape my ideas/thoughts and build great stuff 🎨

-🎉 Contribute to the open source
+- Contribute to the open source 🎉

-🏆 Improve my JS and PHP skills.
+- Improve my JS and PHP skills 🏆

-🐍 Learn Python
+- Learn Python 🐍

-⚛ Create text and video content
+- Create text and video content ⚛

 ### 👇🏼 Reach out to me